Intro to Database Automation

 Database Release Automation (DRA) can help fix these problems.
 Database Release Automation is tooling that enables speed and safety for database changes.
 Think DevOps for the Database.
 This is not provisioning the database server; this is DDL and DML change to your database internals.

-Releases via database automation mirror what we have already accomplished with application release automation but does not have to be done after adopting ARA.
+Releases via database automation mirror what we have already accomplished with application release automation but do not have to be done after adopting ARA.
 In fact, many of our DRA customers at Datical have adopted DRA prior to ARA or have stated that they regret doing ARA prior to DRA.
 They have identified the database change process as the biggest impediment to fast releases.

 The value of applying DevOps to the database is off the charts.
 We’ve had customers take a week-long manual process down to an automatic process that takes seconds with self-service.